 Note: Due to the COVID-19 pandemic, some locations may have shortened hours or may be limit capacity.
 Check ahead before you head out.

 - Phone: 313-821-9844

 Detroit’s Belle Isle offers just as much fun during the winter months as it does during the summer months.
 Check out the animals at the Belle Isle Nature Center or take a walk around the snow-covered paths to take in the sights and sounds of nature.
 Feeling chilly?
 Stop into the museum, aquarium or conservatory to warm up.

 - Cost: Free

 This family-owned orchard and cider mill is open year-round and, while the u-pick options are closed for the season, you can still take in the snow-kissed trees.
-There are also plenty of winter events including the Frost Fest Jan.
-11-12.
-And you can always swing by the tasting room for a treat or book out an igloo dining option.
+There are also plenty of winter events and you can always swing by the tasting room for a treat or book out an igloo dining option.